vfiftyfive/StatefulSets-devops-playground/main.md

 and have the following properties:
 - Each `Pod` replica gets a stable hostname with a unique index.
 For example if you create a `StatefulSet` named "mymongodb" configured with 3 `Pod` replicas, these `Pods` will be named: `mymongodb-0`, `mymongodb-1`, and `mymongodb-2`.
 - Each `Pod` replica is created in order, from the lowest to highest index.
 They are not created in parallel, `Pod` `n` is only created after `Pod` `n-1` is up and running.
 This also applies when scaling up or upgrading `StatefulSets`.
-- When a `StatefulSet` is scaled down or deleted, the reversed ordered is used to process the operation, from the highest to lowest `Pod` index.
+- When a `StatefulSet` is scaled down or deleted, the reversed order is used to process the operation, from the highest to lowest `Pod` index.

 Like `Deployments`, `StatefulSets` allows for phased rollout.
 This guarantees a minimum of `Pod` replicas will remain up and running while the others get updated.
 This is done using the rules mentioned in the previous paragraph.
 However, there are a couple of additional parameters you can leveraged depending on your goals:

 - `Parallel Deployments`: When `.spec.podManagementPolicy` is set to `Parallel`, the control plane doesn't wait for `Pods` to become ready or deleted before proceeding with the remaining ones.
 If you don't need sequential processing for your `StatefulSets`, this option will speed up operations.
 - `Partitioned Updates`: You can set a particular ordinal index as the `Pods` partition limit.
 For example, if you set the number "5" as value, All `Pods` with an index >= 5 will be updated, while the other ones are not touched.
 This remains true even if these `Pods` are deleted.
 The control plane will recreate them at the previous version.

-Now let's get some hands-on and deploy MongoDB as a `StatefulSet` of 3 replicas.
+Now let's get hands-on and deploy MongoDB as a `StatefulSet` of 3 replicas.
 We'll configure MongoDB manually.
-It is usually recommended to manage Databases deployed on Kubernetes with specific Kubernetes Operators, but this would add another layer complexity to this lab.
+It is usually recommended to manage Databases deployed on Kubernetes with specific Kubernetes Operators, but this would add another layer of complexity to this lab.
 I'm not sure everyone is ready for this yet!

 Before deploying the `StatefulSet`, we are going to install Ondat.
 In the same way we have added a Pod Template in the `Deployment` configuration, we'll need to add a `volumeClaimTemplate` in the `StatefulSet` configuration.
 This is because we want every MongoDB instance to mount its own `PeristentVolume` and not share it with other `Pods`.
 Ondat provides an automated way to provision these volumes by simply referencing a `StorageClass` in the `volumeClaimTemplate`.
 It also adds features labels to the persistent volumes provisioned, such as replication, encryption, thin provisioning, compression, etc. We are also going to explore some of these capabilities.